How to Play

 There are several movements available (run, swap places, push, squeeze through, jump, cross) to move their islanders towards the boats.
 Each of these movements needs a certain amount of movement points.

-In addition each islander is very good in one of these movements or has a special characteristic (all-rounder or endurance) they can use at reduced costs – displayed on the bottom of each islander chip.
+In addition each islander has one special characteristic that enables to do movements at reduced cost or improved – displayed on the bottom of each islander chip.
+This special characteristic might just make the difference.

-After every player had their turn The FOG (marker) moves closer and it is checked whether any islanders are lost to The FOG.
-These islanders are turned over and are out of the game.
+After every player had their turn The FOG (marker) moves closer and it is checked whether any islanders have been lost to The FOG.
+These islanders are turned over and cannot be played any more.

 GAME ENDING and SCORING